openhab/org.openhab.binding.zwave/doc/hank/hkzwso03_0_0.md

 ### Parameter 27: Led Indicator Control

 Led Indicator Control
-You can choose how the LED indicator displays power consumption on the smart plugThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtYou can choose how the LED indicator displays power consumption on the smart plug</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |